Dr. Mary E. McCoy

 “Form as Resistance in the Global Migration of Genre,” presented for panel: “Global Media and International Communication,” National Communication Association Annual Conference, Las Vegas, November 19, 2015.

-“Teaching Media Literacy in Global Context,” presentation on incorporating Southeast Asia material into K-12 curricula for the Wisconsin Council for the Social Studies Conference, Concourse Hotel, Madison, March 16, 2015.
+“Teaching Media Literacy in Global Context,” presentation for the Wisconsin Council for the Social Studies Conference, Concourse Hotel, Madison, March 16, 2015.

 “Media and Democratic Consolidation: Scandal, Transparency, and Institutionalized Uncertainty in Post-Suharto Indonesia,” presented for panel: “New Media in Asian Politics,” Association of Asian Studies Annual Conference, Philadelphia, March 29, 2014.
 (Panel named winner of the F. Hilary Conroy Award.)